example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

       }
     }

-Having a minimal main class and using it as main entry point implies that that class can be included in all the other classes, and its variables be safely referenced wherever needed.
+Having a minimal main class and using it as main entry point implies that that class can, and should, be included in all the other module's classes and defines.

-Having separated classes for separated profiles solves one of the typical dilemma of modules' authors: provide functionality vs the single point of responsibility pattern: the era of reusable and interoperable profiles is close.
+Having a single core and separated profiles solves one of the typical dilemma of modules' authors: provide functionality vs follow the single point of responsibility pattern.

 ### Data in modules, the Tiny Puppet way